adam-phillipps/cloud_powers/README.md

+_CloudPowers API documentation_
 ################################################################################
 # Cloud Powers
 ################################################################################

 ## Description
 CloudPowers is a wrapper around AWS and other cloud services.
-Below is a breakdown of the common services provided and an example or 2 of popular methods.
+Below is a breakdown of where it fits in the architecture of the Brain project, the common services provided and a few usage details, in case you contribute.

+## This module is a submodule that helps provide an interface to Kinesis, SQS,
+    EC2, S3 _for now_.
+There are more specific below:

 ## SelfAwareness: (set/get info about the instance -> Neuron/Cerebrum/etc)
   * **get_awareness!**